top of page

 Free Disney Transport

-For me, free Disney transport is a huge perk.
-When visiting as a child, I always stayed offsite.
-But unlike my dad who is a confident driver while abroad opening up to offsite hotels nearby, I’m not.
-By staying on site I’m able to use all the free transport at my disposal making getting around the parks and to other resorts easy.
+For us, free Disney transport is a huge perk.
+By staying on site, you're able to use all the free transport at your disposal, making getting around the parks and to other resorts easy.

 Skyliner at Walt Disney World